georgwiese/react-typeahead/README.md

 Event handler triggered whenever a user picks an option

-#### props.getSearchString
+#### props.getOptionSearchString

 Type: `Function`

 Given an option, it should return a string on which fuzzy search should be applied.
 If the function is not provided `options` is assumed to be a list of strings.

-#### props.getDisplayString
+#### props.renderOption

 Type: `Function`

-Given an option, it should return a string which should be displayed in the suggestions list.
+Given an option, it should return a jsx/html which should be displayed in the suggestions list.
+If the function is not provided `options` is assumed to be a list of strings.

+#### props.getValueDisplayString

+Type: `Function`

+Given an option, it should return a string should be displayed in the input as a selected value.
 If the function is not provided `options` is assumed to be a list of strings.

 ---